Two Causally Related Needles in a Video Haystack: Related Work

 However, this debate largely overlooks causality between events involving humans, which could be induced by factors like biology (e.g., heavy sweating causes thirst), psychology (e.g., hearing compliments makes people feel good), and social norms (e.g., providing good service leads to tipping).
-Although such causal questions occasionally appear in video understanding datasets, for example in the form of episodic reasoning in MVBench, it is usually difficult to isolate them and quantitatively measure this factor independently.
+Although causal questions sporadically appear in video understanding datasets, such as the episodic reasoning questions in MVBench, it is usually difficult to isolate them and quantitatively measure this factor independently.
 In contrast, \shortname{} is dedicated to evaluating reasoning over cause and effect in the context of human behaviors, which allows precise diagnosis of this capability and fills a gap in benchmarks of world models.